Paddel87/ai_media_analysis/README.md

 - Batch processing for efficient resource utilization
 - LRU caching for repeated frame analysis
 - Asynchronous processing for concurrent tasks
-- GPU acceleration for ML inference
+- GPU acceleration for ML inference:
+  - CUDA optimization for all models
+  - Mixed precision (FP16) support
+  - TensorRT optimization for RTX series
+  - Multi-GPU scaling for A100/H100
 - Resource limits and reservations for stability
+- Automatic GPU memory management
+- Dynamic batch size adjustment based on GPU memory

 ## 🔒 Security